Understanding Tinnitus and Tinnitus Retraining Therapy (TRT)

 Estimated amount of appointments:

-• 1-2 weeks
+• Follow-up at 1–2 weeks

-• 1 month
+• Follow-up at one month

 Summary

-• While we cannot eliminate the source of tinnitus, we can change the way the brain processes and responds to it.
-This is the foundation of Tinnitus Retraining Therapy (TRT).
+While we cannot eliminate the source of tinnitus, we can change the way the brain processes and responds to it.
+The brain is adaptable; with time and the right strategies, it can be trained to filter out the tinnitus signal and stop it from triggering emotional and stress responses.

-Tinnitus Retraining Therapy is a gradual process, not a quick fix—but it is backed by strong neuroscience and has helped thousands of people regain peace of mind.
+Tinnitus Retraining Therapy is a gradual process, not a quick fix, but it is backed by strong neuroscience and has helped thousands of people regain peace of mind.

 Next